Have you outgrown your brokerage account?

 As brokers incorporate more services and products, it's easier to see differences among their websites and trading tools.
 Interactive Brokers, for instance, has extremely low commissions -- but some investors are intimidated by its trading interface.
 Others have more user-friendly applications but charge more.

 That means you have to do more research to find the best fit for your trading style once you've become an expert investor.
-If you trade a lot, however, that research is well worth the effort, as it can save you hundreds or even thousands of dollars each year in lower commission costs.
+If you trade a lot, however, that research is well worth the effort, because it can save you hundreds or even thousands of dollars each year in lower commission costs.
 On the other hand, if you're a buy-and-hold investor who's mostly comfortable with stocks and mutual funds, then having those other products is just an interesting feature that you'll probably never use.

 For more on broker-related issues, check out: